voschezang/coding-handbook/quotes.md

     * Practice self-actualization: reaching your full potential, discovering your self and finding the meaning of life.
     * Stop thinking in closed questions: "Is this answer correct?".
 Rather, ask: "What are the possible answers?".
     * Too often, theories are told as absolute truths (or even laws) only to be revised years later.
+* Smart does not imply wise.
+Wise does not imply smart.
 * A culture of trust has the highest [payoff](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) (in contrast to e.g. retaliating strategies).
     * It allows interaction, and the sharing of ideas.
 Nurture (or invest in) the positive feedback loop: `truth => trust => reputation => attraction`.
     * But do gradually reduce exposure to uncooperative participants.